vkarlen/redux-feedback-loop/Tasks.md

 ### For Later

 - [] Styling with Material UI
+- [x] Add new alerts

 ### Stretch Goals

-- [] Ability to change scores from review page
+- [x] Ability to change scores from review page
 - [] Admin Page
   - [] shows all existing feedback in a table
   - [] allows user to delete feedback